vipulnaik/diet-exercise-health/events/2026/2026-02-06-onward-right-pelvic-discomfort.md

-My plan is to take photographs and measurements and add more detailed notes as part of the next skin checklist execution (some time in April 2026), more to provide a general baseline of what PIH looks like for me.
+My plan is to take photographs and measurements and add more detailed notes as part of the next skin checklist execution (some time in April 2026), mainly to provide a general baseline of what PIH looks like for me.
 After that, I plan to not really pay attention to it unless something changes very obviously.
 Claude and I agreed that given the very clear case that this is PIH, there is no need to engage in active